 The Way You Loved Me

-She stares into the mirror, a flawed, imperfect face staring right back; deadened, gaunt, ill, her body screams for her to stop.
-Hair, once full of shine, of glimmer, falls flat, matted against her head; flaxen waves turning crisp, thinning.
+She stares into the mirror as a flawed, imperfect face creeps right back.
+Dying, gaunt, and ill, her body is screaming for her to stop the torture.
+Her hair, once full of shine falls flat, matted against her head; flaxen waves turning crisp, thinning.
 Tiny hairs lay in the sink, dead and fallen.
 "Like leaves in winter," She recalls, her best friend, Tapanga's voice relaying itself from the back of her mind.

 Gaunt, boney fingers clutch the sink for dear life.
 Dull, blank eyes watch expressionless, bloodshot and wide.
 Her thin frame, usually masked beneath baggy shirts and jeans, stands out against the pale, yellow walls.
 She notices then: the thin layer of skin, barely there, covering her gaudy, pointy rib cage as it tries to pierce through her skin.
 With every movement, her skin pulls lightly over her bones.
 If anyone were to see her now, standing in nothing but her bra and underwear, locked in her bathroom, they would surely make comments about her learn frame.